T-SVD Based Non-convex Tensor Completion and Robust Principal Component Analysis: Conclusions

 \section{Conclusions}

-In this paper, we have presented a new non-convex tensor rank surrogate function and a new non-convex sparsity measure.
+In this paper, we have presented a new non-convex tensor rank surrogate function and a new non-convex sparsity measure based on the MCP and SCAD penalty functions.
 Then, we have analyzed some theoretical properties of the proposed penalties.
 In particular, we applied the non-convex penalties in tensor completion and tensor robust principal component analysis tasks, and devised optimization algorithms based on majorization minimization.
 Experimental results on natural images and hyperspectral images substantiate the proposed methods outperform competing methods.